benmangold/ffmpeg-service/README.md

 An FFMPEG web service for converting audio files to mp3

+##Endpoints

+POST /mp3 - Convert audio file in request body to mp3 and return result for download

+GET /, /readme - Web Service Readme

+GET /upload - Upload file form

 ### USAGE

-POST to this service using Postman a Curl command.
+POST to /mp3 using Postman a Curl command.

 Include audio file as binary in request body